rki-mf1/clean/README.md

 ### Using Conda

 Just copy the commands and follow the installation instructions.
-Let the installer configure conda for you.
+Let the installer configure `conda` for you.
+You need to specify `-profile conde` to run the pipeline with conda support.
 ```bash
 cd
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh